 After thorough review, the Board concluded the potentially mitigating factors were insufficient to warrant relief.
 In accordance with the Kurta, Hagel, and Wilkie Memos, the Board gave liberal and special consideration to your record of service, and your contentions about undiagnosed mental health issues and the possible adverse impact on your service.
 Specifically, the Board felt that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
-The Board considered the seriousness of your misconduct and the fact that it involved a drug offense.
-Further, the Board also considered the likely negative impact your conduct had on the good order and discipline of your command.
-The Board determined that illegal substance abuse is contrary to the Navy core values and policy, renders such Sailor unfit for duty, and poses an unnecessary risk to the safety of fellow shipmates.
-The Board found that it was irrelevant whether you tested positive for cocaine, as the urinalysis indicated, or marijuana, as you admitted to.
-The Board felt that any type of drug abuse is against the Navy's "Zero Tolerance" drug policy.
+The Board considered the seriousness of your misconduct and the likely negative impact that your conduct had on the good order and discipline of your command.
+The Board determined that drug abuse is contrary to the Navy core values and policy, renders such Sailor unfit for duty, and poses an unnecessary risk to fellow shipmates.

 In making this determination, the Board concurred with the advisory opinion that there was no convincing evidence that you suffered from any type of mental health condition while on active duty, or that any such mental health condition was related to or mitigated the misconduct that formed the basis of your discharge.
 The Board noted that you did not report that you were suffering from any mental or physical conditions that would have triggered referral for treatment.
-The Board felt that your post-service diagnosis is temporally remote to your service and fails to draw a sufficient nexus to your underlying misconduct.
-Further, the Board noted that you did not raise any claims of mental health concerns during your NJP.
+The Board felt that your post-service diagnosis from the VA is temporally remote to your service and fails to draw a sufficient nexus to your underlying misconduct.
+The Board also found your pre-service DUI relevant, because it demonstrates you had a history of alcohol related misconduct prior to service, which continued during service.
 As a result, the Board concluded that your misconduct was not due to mental health-related symptoms.
 The Board found that your active duty misconduct was intentional and willful and demonstrated you were unfit for further service.
 The Board also determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should otherwise not be held accountable for your actions.
 As a result, the Board determined your conduct constituted a significant departure from that expected of a Sailor and continues to warrant an OTH characterization.